 When I was working at the University of Minnesota Horticulture Department, the scientists there were breeding the first Honeycrisp apples.
-This apple has a spectacular sweet and tart taste and the best crisp and crunchy texture.
+This apple has a spectacularly sweet and tart taste and the best crisp and crunchy texture.
 Look for it in the fall; it doesn't have a very long season.

 This recipe is the essence of fall, fragrant with cinnamon, pecans, and brown sugar.
 The aroma of the baking apples will drift through your house, tempting all appetites.
 Serve this wonderful dessert with some hard sauce, which is made by mixing softened butter with powdered sugar and vanilla, or with some ice cream or lightly sweetened whipped cream.
 It's the perfect dessert for a hearty meal of meatloaf or roast chicken with a green salad and some roasted potatoes.

-- 1/2 cup brown sugar
+1/2 cup brown sugar, packed

-- 1 teaspoon cinnamon
+1 teaspoon ground cinnamon

-- 1/3 cup water
+1/3 cup water

-- 2 tablespoons lemon juice (divided use)
+2 tablespoons lemon juice, divided

-1. Preheat oven to 350 degrees F.
+Preheat oven to 350 F.

-2. Cut the top off the apples to make a flat surface.
+Cut the top off the apples to make a flat surface.
 Cut a strip of peel around the apple right next to the cut surface.

-3. Cut the core out of the apples, making sure to leave the skin at the bottom intact.
-Brush the apples with a tablespoon of the lemon juice.
+Cut the core out of the apples, making sure to leave the skin at the bottom intact.

+In a small bowl combine remaining ingredients except for the water and remaining lemon juice.
+Stuff apples with this mixture.
 Mound any remaining mixture on top of the apples.
-You can top each apple with the top that you cut off, if you'd like.
+You can top each apple with the top that you cut off if you'd like.

-6. Bake the apples, uncovered, at 350 degrees for 30-40 minutes until apples are tender when pierced with a fork.
+Bake the apples, uncovered, at 350 F for 30 to 40 minutes until apples are tender when pierced with a fork.